How to Withdraw Money From a Bank

-There are multiple ways to withdraw money from your bank account, especially with the digital banking tools available today.
-You can withdraw cash from your bank account at an ATM or nearby branch of your bank, or you can directly transfer your money using online banking services and tools.
+There are multiple ways to withdraw money from a bank account.
+You can typically withdraw cash from a bank account at an ATM or branch of that bank, or you can directly transfer money using online banking services and tools.

 Withdraw money from an ATM

-If you have a checking account or a savings account that offers ATM cards, you can make withdrawals at any ATM.
-You simply insert your debit or ATM card and verify your identity by using your 4-digit PIN.
+If you have a checking account or a savings account that offers debit or ATM cards, you can make withdrawals at any ATM.
+Just insert your debit or ATM card and verify your identity with your PIN.

-You may encounter certain limits when withdrawing cash from an ATM.
-Banks can set daily withdrawal limits to help prevent fraud and theft, and individual ATMs may have lower limits set at the discretion of the ATM owner.
+You may encounter limits when withdrawing cash from an ATM.
+Banks may set daily withdrawal limits to help prevent fraud and theft, and individual ATMs may have lower limits set at the discretion of the ATM owner.

-Using ATMs associated with your bank is typically the best way to avoid ATM fees.
-Using other ATMs may cost a fee from your bank and/or the ATM owner, although some bank accounts, such as the Citigold Account, will reimburse.
+Using an ATM associated with your bank is typically the best way to avoid ATM fees.
+Using out-of-network ATMs may result in getting charged a fee from your bank and/or the ATM owner.
+Some banks may reimburse ATM fees.

 Do you need a debit card to withdraw money from an ATM?

 You typically need a debit or ATM card to withdraw money from an ATM.
-The card and the PIN both serve to protect your identity and prevent fraud.
 However, some ATMs now offer cardless withdrawal options, usually by connecting to either a bank's mobile app or the digital wallet of your choice.

 Withdraw money in person from the bank

-2. Talk to a teller: Money can be withdrawn directly via a bank teller, although you will need to provide a proof of identity such as your Debit card and PIN or a government-issued ID.
+Simply talk to a teller: Money can be withdrawn directly via a bank teller.
+You will need to provide proof of identity, such as your debit card and PIN, or a government-issued ID.

-If you have a bank account that you primarily access online without a local branch, there are still several ways to access your funds.
+If you have a bank account that you primarily access online, and the bank doesn’t have a local branch, there are still several ways to access your funds.

-Many online banks have a network of free ATMs through a partnership.
-This allows you to withdraw cash at certain ATMs.
+Many online-only banks have a network of free ATMs through a partnership.
+This may allow you to withdraw cash at certain ATMs without paying a fee.

-You can also transfer money to another account or pay bills directly using direct transfers from your online account.
-Your bank may allow e-Checks and/or instant transfers through their mobile app or online dashboard.
+You can also transfer money to another account or pay bills directly by making transfers from your online account.

 Other ways to withdraw money from your bank account

-Some banks will allow you to withdraw small values of cash back when shopping at certain vendors.
-This cash back amount will be charged as a purchase, and you will receive the cash immediately.
+Some banks allow you to withdraw small amounts of cash back when shopping at certain vendors.
+For example, if you’re shopping at a grocery store, you might see the option to withdraw cash back when you pay.
+This cash back amount will be charged to your checking account as a purchase, and you will receive the cash immediately.

 Additional Resources